FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 numberOfHours = numberOfMinutes / 60 = ~6
 ```

 By adding one additional character to the potential length of the password we increased the total compute time from 4 minutes to 6 hours.
 This is nearing a 100x increase in computational time to use the brute force strategy.
-You probably can see where this is going—to defeat the brute force strategy, you simply need to make it improbable to calculate all possible password combinations.
+You probably can see where this is going.
+To defeat the brute force strategy, you simply need to make it improbable to calculate all possible password combinations.

 Let's get crazy and make a jump to 16 characters: